openlca/olca-product/README.md

 ## Preface
 The purpose of this re-factoring is to enable product building *in one click*.
-Before that the application was indeed a *plain single jar* in Eclipse RCP, where all modules and working libraries resided.
+Before that the application was indeed a *plain single jar* within Eclipse RCP, where all modules and working libraries resided.
 The previous solution didn't use the most powerful approach provided by Eclipse RCP out of the box &ndash; *OSGi*.
 The downsides of the previous design were:

 - long workflow (for example when you make amendments in some `olca-modules`, then you had to install it's Maven artifact and then copy to `lib` directory of `olca-app`
 - inability to update just a part of bundle